MegaTheLEGEND/Mega_Server/readme.md

 I have had problems with ports and using anything other than localhost for eaglercraft.
 This was fixed by setting the server adress to ```0.0.0.0```.
 Geyser translates to mc bedrock which seems to work flawlessly.

 since Eaglercraft is so old compared to the current bedrock and java it is missing some things.
-I found an ocelot in the sand with the name tag "turtle". also, there is the minor issue where if you try to travel anywhere below y0 you can't (whereas if you were to join with a newer client you could travel to a -y).
+I found an ocelot in the sand with the name tag "turtle".
+That led me to ask the question "is that a bug or a feature?" also, there is the minor issue where if you try to travel anywhere below y0 you can't (whereas if you were to join with a newer client you could travel to a -y).